Steep Canyon Rangers: Former members

+History

 Early years

 Steep Canyon Rangers formed in 2000 while students at the University of North Carolina in Chapel Hill.
 The core group consisted of Woody Platt (guitar), Graham Sharp (banjo) and Charles R. Humphrey III (upright bass).
 Early on, Platt's childhood friend, Mike Guggino (mandolin), was asked to join.
-With original fiddler, Lizzie Hamilton, completing the quintet, Steep Canyon Rangers garnered fans across the U.S. performing festivals from North Carolina to Colorado.
+With original fiddler Lizzie Hamilton completing the quintet, Steep Canyon Rangers garnered fans across the U.S. performing festivals from North Carolina to Colorado.
 Two albums of original music were recorded with the early lineup: Old Dreams and New Dreams and Mr. Taylor's New Home.
 In 2001, the Rangers took first prize in Lyons, CO at the Rockygrass Festival band competition earning the Rangers a main stage performance the following year.
 Hamilton left the group in 2003 but heavy touring continued with a rotation of fiddlers leading up to the eponymous CD Steep Canyon Rangers (released 2004) on Rebel Records.
 The album contained a dozen more original songs and featured guest fiddlers including Josh Goforth.

 Fiddle commitment

 In 2004, Nicky Sanders approached the band for the position of full-time fiddle player and subsequently joined in July.
 The Rangers recorded their fourth album, One Dime at a Time in 2005 with producer Mike Bub (Del McCoury Band).
 The next year the band won Emerging Artist of the Year at the International Bluegrass Music Association Awards ceremony.
 Following the release of their fifth album in 2007, the band received two more IBMA nominations for Best Album (Lovin' Pretty Women) and Gospel Performance of the Year ("Be Still Moses").

 In 2010, Sanders's fiddle tune "Mourning Dove" was nominated for IBMA Instrumental Song of the Year.